folio-org/okapi/doc/guide.md

 curl -X DELETE -w '\n'  -D - http://localhost:9130/_/discovery/modules/sample/localhost-9131

 ```

-Okapi responds to each of these with a simple
+Okapi responds to each of these with a simple:

 ```
 HTTP/1.1 204 No Content
+Content-Type: text/plain
 Content-Length: 0

 ```

 Finally we can stop the Okapi instance we had running, with a simple Ctrl-C.

 ## Reference